ibm-cloud-docs/satellite/cli-reference.md

 :    Required.
 Enter a name for your location.
 The {{site.data.keyword.satelliteshort}} location name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
 Do not reuse the same name for multiple locations, even if you deleted another location with the same name.

 `--cos-bucket COS_BUCKET_NAME`
 :    Optional.
 Enter the name of the {{site.data.keyword.cos_full_notm}} bucket that you want to use to back up {{site.data.keyword.satelliteshort}} location control plane data.
-Otherwise, a new bucket is automatically created in your {{site.data.keyword.cos_short}} instance.<p class="important">Do not delete your {{site.data.keyword.cos_short}} instance or this bucket.
-If the service instance or bucket is deleted, your {{site.data.keyword.satelliteshort}} location control plane data cannot be backed up.</p>
+Otherwise, a new bucket is automatically created in your {{site.data.keyword.cos_short}} instance.
+     Do not delete your {{site.data.keyword.cos_short}} instance or this bucket.
+If the service instance or bucket is deleted, your {{site.data.keyword.satelliteshort}} location control plane data cannot be backed up.
+     {: important}

 `--ha-zone ZONE1_NAME --ha-zone ZONE2_NAME --ha-zone ZONE3_NAME`
 :    Specify three names for high availability zones in your location.
-The names of the zones <strong>must match exactly</strong> the names of the corresponding zones in your infrastructure provider where you plan to create hosts, such as a cloud provider zone or on-prem rack.
+The names of the zones **must match exactly** the names of the corresponding zones in your infrastructure provider where you plan to create hosts, such as a cloud provider zone or on-prem rack.
 To retrieve the name of the zone, consult your infrastructure provider.
      1. [Alibaba regions and zones])https://www.alibabacloud.com/help/doc-detail/188196.htm), such as `us-east-1` and `us-west-1`.
      2. [AWS regions and zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html){: external}, such as `us-east-1a`, `us-east-1b`, `us-east-1c`.
      3. [Azure `topology.kubernetes.io/zone` labels](https://docs.microsoft.com/en-us/azure/aks/availability-zones#verify-node-distribution-across-zones){: external}, such as `eastus-1`, `eastus-2`, and `eastus-3`.
-Do <strong>not</strong> use only the location name (`eastus`) or the zone number (`1`).
+Do **not** use only the location name (`eastus`) or the zone number (`1`).
      4. [GCP regions and zones](https://cloud.google.com/compute/docs/regions-zones){: external}, such as `us-west1-a`, `us-west1-b`, and `us-west1-c`.

      Optional: If you use this flag, zone names must be specified in three repeated flags.
-If you do not use this flag, the zones in your location are assigned names such as `zone-1`.
+If you do not use this flag, the zones in your location are assigned names, such as `zone-1`.

 `--logging-account-id LOGGING_ACCOUNT`
 :    Optional.
 The {{site.data.keyword.cloud_notm}} account ID with the instance of {{site.data.keyword.la_full_notm}} that you want to forward your {{site.data.keyword.satelliteshort}} logs to.
 This option is available only in select environments.